"Love

 - Loving our neighbors means "doing."

-- Loving our neighbors means helping all sorts of people, everywhere, in practical ways.
+- Loving our neighbors means helping people everywhere in practical ways.

 - Loving our neighbors means practising courtesy, forgiveness, mercy, and giving.